newagemob/intracav-blog/content/articles/Blood-Draws-and-Hemolysis.md

 ![][image6]
 So for every change in radius there is a HUGE jump in the effect that the gauge size has on the pressure and flowrate.
 So a change of RADIUS from a 22g to a 20g catheter does not affect the pressure by 2x of “gauge”… Its effect is WAAAAY more.
 Soak that in for a few minutes before moving on.
 ![][image7]
 Now the other variable we significantly influence in our day-to-day practice is the “Q” in this equation, representing Volumetric Flow Rate.
 “Q” in my opinion is THE MOST important variable and the most controllable.
 This is how hard we flush or aspirate \= “Human Effort”.
 So to summarize; the catheter and vein RADIUS we choose, to intervene (insert) (draw blood) from, has a significant influence on the outcome of our interventions.
 In my opinion the “Q” is the keystone.
 It’s the most controllable by the clinician and the most range of influence but it’s THE MOST UNKNOWN.
 We as clinicians who act everyday on the most influential part of this physics LAW, have the LEAST amount of knowledge on it.
 When’s the last time you measured the volumetric flow rate of your flush or aspiration?
 Fine, let’s make it more easily measurable; When was the last time you knew the psi of how hard you flush or aspirate?
 The most influential variable and we NEVER measure it… And in our infinite wisdom we adjust our flowrate by telling each other “flush hard”, “less hard”, “not so hard”, or “niiiiiiice and easy”.
 Unquantified, subjective, and qualitative feedback.
 This is the wrong way to pass down the skill to the next generation of highly trained clinicians.
 So let’s take one more step in breaking the cycle of “catheter abuse” by elevating our understanding of the physics behind our interventions, by understanding the “WHY”.
-Lets move onto the main reason why we’re here, CAVITATION.
+Let's move onto the main reason why we’re here, CAVITATION.
 ![][image8]

 It’s when the red blood cells experience so much negative pressure that the blood cells either rupture, structurally compromise, or the contents of the red blood cell are pulled out of the membranes and into the extracellular space.
 Here’s what leaks out of the RBC’s (Red Blood Cells) and will result in falsely elevated lab values: